How To Get TIN ID in 2023: Online Registration, Application and Verification

-Step 3: Proceed to the COR Update window and submit your accomplished BIR Form 1905 together with other requirements for TIN card replacement.
+Step 3: Proceed to the COR Update window and submit your accomplished BIR Form 1905 and other requirements for TIN card replacement.

-Step 5: Go to your RDO’s authorized agent bank to pay the TIN card fee.
+Step 5: Go to your RDO’s authorized agent bank3 to pay the TIN card fee.
 At the bank, request a BIR payment slip and fill it out.
-After payment, you’ll be issued a receipt along with the machine-validated BIR Form 0605.
+After payment, you’ll be issued a receipt and machine-validated BIR Form 0605.

 Step 6: Return to the RDO and submit your payment receipt and machine-validated BIR Form 0605 to the COR Update window.
-You’ll also have to surrender the original and photocopy of your old TIN card (if damaged or changing to married name).
+You’ll also have to surrender the original and photocopy your old TIN card (if damaged or changed to a married name).

 Step 7: Receive your TIN card.
 It may be released on the same day or after up to five working days.
 In the latter case, the officer will issue a TIN Card Claim Slip that indicates the release date of your new TIN card.